top of page

 Although now used widely throughout Spain, Europe, Brazil and Canada, Hypopressives were not introduced to the US until 2015.
 Internationally, Low Pressure Fitness and/or Hypopressives are considered a part of fundamental training to help counter the forces of popular high impact sports (i.e. cross fit, running, volleyball, etc.) Moreover, it is now the standard of care for postpartum women in France, Spain, and Brazil among other countries.

 Hypopressive literally means Low Pressure.
 The majority of traditional postural exercises - including core exercises (crunches, planks etc.) are HYPER-pressive, which means that they actually increase abdominal and pelvic pressure.
 HYPO-pressives decrease internal pressure within the abdominal and pelvic cavities.
 Many medical conditions such as diastasic recti, pelvic organ prolapse, urinary incontinence, hernias and back pain can be seen as a dysfunction of core pressure.
 In Spain, Brazil, and France women with urogynecogical diagnoses described above are prescribed Hypopressives.
-Beyond a treatment option, women around the world have also embraced hypopressives as a form of core toning with an impressive aesthetic benefit (see before & after photos below!).
+Beyond a treatment option, women around the world have also embraced hypopressives as a form of core toning with an impressive aesthetic benefit.

 Q: What is the difference between Low Pressure Fitness and the Hypopressive apnea?